What is this medicine?

 How should I use this medicine?

-Take this medicine by mouth.
-Swallow the capsules whole with a drink of water.
-Follow the directions on the prescription or product label.
-Do not crush, break or chew.
-The capsules can be opened and the contents sprinkled on applesauce.
-Do not crush the contents into the food.
-This medicine works best if taken on an empty stomach at least one hour before a meal.
+Take this medicine by mouth with a glass of water.
+Follow the directions on the prescription label.
+Do not cut, crush or chew this medicine.
+Swallow the capsules whole.
+You may open the capsule and put the contents in 1 tablespoon of applesauce.
+Swallow the medicine and applesauce right away.
+Do not chew the medicine or applesauce.
+Take this medicine on an empty stomach, at least 1 hour before a meal.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.

 What side effects may I notice from receiving this medicine?